 Many of us are on a mission to produce less waste in our homes.
 I am of a generation that was near the beginning of all the "convenience" products that are out there today, and grew up using them all and then realizing the waste later.
-Unfortunately, the convenience often means more waste or more energy used in the production or use of these products.
+Unfortunately, convenience often means more waste or more energy used in the production or use of these products.

 So, today I am addressing Paper Towels, what we can use to replace them, and reuse around the home (You do not need to buy a thing!).
 We still have some paper towels in our home, as all the changes I am making are being implemented slowly to help the entire family adjust.
-Having kids and a husband who are used to everything one way, make it hard to just change everything all of a sudden.
+Having kids and a husband who is used to everything one way, make it hard to just change everything all of a sudden.
 Having pets usually means some messes that paper towel is just better to use in dealing with it, so I imagine we will always have a roll or two on hand.
 But the daily use of paper towel could be cut back dramatically.

 This journey I am on is going to be "Striving 4 Zero Waste", meaning we are trying, and working at it.
-We have a compost bin in our yard, and many papertowel without chemicals on it can go in the compost as well, so I don't worry too much about using it in moderation.
+We have a compost bin in our yard, and many paper towel without chemicals on it can go in the compost as well, so I don't worry too much about using it in moderation.

 Replacing paper towels can be very simple, just have a look around your home for alternatives.
-I bet you can find fabric you already have, to replace the paper towels you use.
+I bet you can find a fabric you already have, to replace the paper towels you use.
 I know you can buy fancy “un-paper towels” but why?